Udbhav227/College-Assignments/README.md

 # 📚 1st Year Laboratory Assignments Repository

-This repository contains solutions to the ICP and DSA lab assignments for SOA ITER CSE/CSIT (1st year as of now).
+Solutions for our college's DSA and ICP lab assignments are available in this repository.
 Each assignment is organized into its respective folder.

 ![](https://komarev.com/ghpvc/?username=Udbhav227&abbreviated=true)